Pablo-Ortiz-Lopez/patinajeardiente.com/content/post/hello-world/index.md

 Driven by my desire to connect with like-minded individuals and share the knowledge I've acquired, I've taken the leap and created this website.
 It's my personal platform, a place where I can bridge the gap between my love for problem-solving and my longing to connect with others who share similar interests.

 I'll be writing articles that provide insightful explanations and a touch of personal perspective to showcase the solutions I found to a plethora of engineering problems.
-But I must confess, communication is an ongoing struggle for me.
-Yet, I firmly believe that with dedication and persistence, I can acquire and refine this essential skill.
+I must confess, communication is an ongoing struggle for me, but I firmly believe that with dedication and persistence, I can acquire and refine this essential skill.
 While it may not come naturally, I'm committed to pushing myself out of my comfort zone, learning from every interaction, and becoming a better communicator.

 So, let's embark on this journey together.
 Stay tuned for the next post, hopefully by next week!